 The answer: Kids of active parents are more likely to be active as adults themselves!

-- Choose sports you can do together as a family. (e.g. biking, running, hiking, skiing, kayaking, rock climbing)
+- Choose activities you can do together as a family. (e.g. biking, running, hiking, skiing, kayaking, rock climbing)

 - Make exercise a priority in your life and model active living to your children.